 What’s Better?
 Door Knobs vs Door Handles

-Whilst door handles are generally more common these days due to the greater level of grip they provide, doorknobs are still used in homes throughout the world.
-What you choose will always come down to individual taste.
+Whilst door handles are generally more popular due to the greater level of grip they provide, doorknobs are still used in homes throughout the world.
+What you choose between handles and knobs will always come down to individual taste.

-- Doorknobs are often considered more ‘decorative’ and generally suit older period properties as they’ve been around for longer than door handles.
+- Doorknobs are often considered more ‘decorative’ and generally suit older period properties.

 - There are countless designs to choose from, ranging from statement door knobs to the more subtle and sophisticated.